WDI-SEA/notes/00-config-deployment/installfest/osx/unit-4.md

 virtualenv --version
 ```

-if nothing is found, use `pip install virtualenv` ot install virtualenv
+if nothing is found, use `pip3 install virtualenv` ot install virtualenv

 run the following command to install ipython, which is a tricked out python shell: